 How To Fix Apple Mail When It Slows Your Mac

 Has your Mail slowed to a crawl?
-Has it become so greedy for memory your system sometimes hangs while it tries to send or receive an email?
-I get this problem from time-to-time so thought I’d jot down a few different ideas that may help you fix it if you encounter it too.
+Has it become so greedy for memory your system hangs when it tries to send or receive an email?

 Delete spam messages, delete deleted messages, delete messages you don’t need to keep and make sure your Mac is up to date with current system software.
 Now grab a cup of tea, and let’s begin.